-Fall 2009
+Fall 2010

-Math 222 - 2nd Semester Calculus Lecture notes version 1.6(Fall 2009)
+Math 222 - 2nd Semester Calculus Lecture notes version 1.6(Fall 2010)

 This is a self contained set of lecture notes for Math 222.
 The notes were written by Sigurd Angenent, starting from an extensive collection of notes and problems compiled by Joel Robbin.
-A chapter on Taylor's theorem with integral remainder has been included for the current version (Fall 2009, taught by A. Seeger).